gabbayron/Draw-And-Guess/README.md

 ### Game Rules
 * 2 players
-* 1 Player draw a random word - while the second player needs to guess.
+* First player to join the game - will draw a random given word, and the other will try to guess it.
-* First player to join the game - will draw a random given word, and the other will try to guess that word.
+* There are 3 different game levels. (easy - 1pt , medium - 3pt , hard - 5pt)

 ### Created with :